IT2901Nordic2024/frontend/README.md

   - **Api**: Contains the API configuration and endpoints for interacting with backend services.
   - **App**: Contains the main entry point of the application.
   - **Components**: Holds reusable UI components used throughout the application.
+    - **calender**: Components related to calender functionality, used on the analytics page
     - **charts**: Components related to charting functionality.
     - **deviceSVG**: Component for rendering a DOD figure with text inside.
     - **footer**: Component for displaying a footer.